rdaxoc/zotero-scholar-citations/README.md

 # '1.9.4Chem'
 Builds on the Original Repo [beloglazov/zotero-scholar-citations](https://github.com/beloglazov/zotero-scholar-citations) and fixed version 1.9.4 by Texot(https://github.com/tete1030).
-This version removes <sub> and </sub> tags in the titles of papers making it useful for fields like Chemical Engineering and Chemistry which have a lot of compound formulae in title (e.g. H<sub>2</sub>O, CO<sub>2</sub>).
+This version removes subscript tags in the titles of papers making it useful for fields like Chemical Engineering and Chemistry which have a lot of compound formulae in title (e.g. H<sub>2</sub>O, CO<sub>2</sub>).

 # `00000` Problem in Original Repo [beloglazov/zotero-scholar-citations](https://github.com/beloglazov/zotero-scholar-citations)